We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 At Metrolina Periodontics & Dental Implants, we have the experience required to identify the early signs of Peri Implantitis.
 Our treatments can help save your implants and restore you to full dental health.

-What is Peri Implantitis?
+What Is Peri Implantitis?

 Peri Implantitis is a destructive disease that is similar in many ways to periodontal disease.
 It can cause the degradation of gum tissue and underlying bone structures around the dental implant site.
 When left untreated, Peri Implantitis can cause the dental implants to fail, requiring surgical replacement.